open-contracts/docs/docs/source/structure.rst

 defines the Ethereum smart contract logic.
 For a more comprehensive tutorial of Ethereum smart contacts, we recommend starting `here <https://docs.soliditylang.org/en/v0.7.4/solidity-by-example.html>`_.

-In this tutorial, we will go through writing the `Proof-of-id contract <https://github.com/open-contracts/proof-of-id/blob/main/contract.sol>`_ step-by-step.
+In this tutorial, we will go through writing the `Proof-of-ID contract <https://github.com/open-contracts/proof-of-id/blob/main/contract.sol>`_ step-by-step.
 Writing this contract can be broken into two main steps: writing the ``contract.sol`` and writing the oracle logic.

 **Writing contract.sol**
-First we'll cover the template contract that you will be using.
-Navigate to `Remix IDE <https://remix.ethereum.org/>`_ in your browser, and add the file ``contract.sol`` under the ``contracts/`` directory.
+First, navigate to `Remix IDE <https://remix.ethereum.org/>`_ in your browser, and create an empty file ``contract.sol`` under the ``contracts/`` directory.

-Like all other contracts, it will be importing the `OpenContractRopsten.sol <https://github.com/open-contracts/ethereum-protocol/blob/main/solidity_contracts/OpenContractRopsten.sol>`_ defined below:
+Like all other contracts (on ropsten), we will import the `OpenContractRopsten.sol <https://github.com/open-contracts/ethereum-protocol/blob/main/solidity_contracts/OpenContractRopsten.sol>`_ which looks as follows:

 .. code-block:: solidity